VincentMAndrea/ConnectFour/README.md

 # ConnectFour
-A sever authorative multiplayer connect four game over TCP.
+A server authorative multiplayer connect four game over TCP.
 This project was created with Unity and NodeJs.
 All of the UI is done in Unity with C#, while the backend is written with NodeJs.

 # Prerequisites
 Unity 2020.1.6f - https://unity3d.com/get-unity/download/archive